WallStreetMojo

 • Profit in simple terms is the surplus amount left after deducting all the expenses from the revenue.

-• Income, in simple terms, is the actual amount of money earned by a company.
+• Income, in simple terms, is the actual amount of money a company earns.

-Even if both income vs. profit deal with the positive flow of cash, income vs. profit are two concepts that differ in a few scenarios.
+Even if both income vs. profit deal with the positive cash flow, income vs. profit are two concepts that differ in a few scenarios.

-In general, profit is the reward for the risk taken in the business by the company.
-Profit is the net amount of money left after deducting all costs, expenses, and taxes from the revenue.
+In general, profit is the reward for the company's risk in the business.
+Profit is the net amount left after deducting all costs, expenses, and taxes from the revenue.
 Profit works as a tool in the calculation of tax of the enterprise.
 We can describe profit as the difference between the selling price and the cost price of a product/service.

-• Profit in company accounting can be divided into two – gross profit and net profit.
+• Profit in company accounting can be divided into gross profit and net profit.
 Gross profit is the revenue minus cost of goods sold.

 • Also, please note that Income is also divided into two – earned income and unearned income.
 Earned income is the income from the sales of goods or services.
 Unearned income is the passive income made through investments made in other places.